samilkorkmaz/stock-management/README.md

 - SQLite

 ## Installation
 First install PHP, composer and Laravel.
-The do the following:
+Then do the following to run it locally:
 ```
 git clone https://github.com/samilkorkmaz/stock-management
 cd stock-management